 - Advanced age

 Heart disease is a major threat to senior health.
 It may be present without symptoms.
 That’s why regular checkups are important.
-Seek help immediately if you have any of the following symptoms:
+Seek help immediately if you have any of the following heart disease symptoms:

 - Pain, numbness, or tingling in the shoulders, arms, neck, jaw, or back